Our Holiday Accident Solicitors are by your side supporting you after an accident abroad.

 If anyone saw what happened, be sure to get their names, contact details and if possible their agreement to be contacted to make a statement at a later date.

-Lanyon Bowdler has offices in Hereford, Shrewsbury, Telford, Ludlow, Oswestry, Bromyard, and Conwy in North Wales, covering Shropshire, Herefordshire, Mid and North Wales, and the Midlands.
-We regularly act for clients on Holiday Accident Claims in Birmingham, Worcester, Wolverhampton, and across the surrounding areas.
+Lanyon Bowdler has offices in Shrewsbury, Bromyard, Hereford, Ludlow, Oswestry, Telford, and Conwy in North Wales, covering Shropshire, Herefordshire, Mid and North Wales, and the Midlands.
+As on the the country’s leading firms of personal injury solicitors, we regularly act for clients on Holiday Accident Claims in Birmingham, Worcester, Wolverhampton, and across the surrounding areas.
 As a leading national law firm, we can represent you wherever you live in England or Wales.

 "*" indicates required fields